-2. Methods
+2. METHODS

-2.1.
-Data acquisition
+2.1 Data acquisition

 Written informed consent was given by all subjects.
-Meyer's loop reconstructions were evaluated on a dedicated dataset (Tax et al., 2018) of the same 13 subjects (labelled from A to M) acquired on three different 3T scanners with different maximum gradient amplitudes (MGA): Siemens Connectom (MGA = 300 mT/m); Siemens Prisma (MGA = 80 mT/m) and GE Excite-HD (MGA = 40 mT/m) using Std and SoA acquisition protocols, with the latter having higher spatial and angular resolution.
+Meyer's loop reconstructions were evaluated on a dedicated dataset of the same 13 subjects (labelled from A to M) acquired on three different 3T scanners with different maximum gradient amplitudes (MGA): Siemens Connectom (MGA = 300 mT/m); Siemens Prisma (MGA = 80 mT/m) and GE Excite-HD (MGA = 40 mT/m) using Std and SoA acquisition protocols, with the latter having higher spatial and angular resolution.
 Acquisition parameters for all protocols are summarised in Table 2.
-A T_1 -weighted 1 mm isotropic MPRAGE image was acquired for each subject and scanner for anatomical reference.
+A T1-weighted 1 mm isotropic MPRAGE image was acquired for each subject and scanner for anatomical reference.

-2.2.
-Data pre-processing
+2.2 Data pre-processing